LucasCossard/molpal/README.md

 conda activate molpal
 ```

-Or use the 'requirements.txt' using pip after the  installation of the repository.
+2️⃣.2️⃣ Or use the 'requirements.txt' using pip after the  installation of the repository.

 ```
 pip install -r requirements.txt
 ```

-3. Install the repository:
+ 3️⃣ Install the repository:

 ```
 pip install -e
 ```
-4. Import all the functions using the following command
+4️⃣ Import all the functions using the following command:

 ```
 from molpal.acquirer import Acquirer